sirackerman/Autonomous-mobile-robot/README.md

 export MOBILE_ROBOT_MODEL=custom_robot
 ```
 ### Mapping with Gmapping
-To create a map of a new environment:
+To create a map of a new environment (uses turtlebot3 worlds):

 1. Launch the desired Gazebo world:
 ```bash